mo7alb/mo7alb/README.md

 Junior FullStack Web Developer
 ------------------------------

-I am a junior web developer passionate about the work I do.
+I am a web and mobile developer passionate about the work I do.
 Constantly looking for ways to learn and improve myself.
 Full time freelancer with experience in cutting edge technologies

 *   🌍  I'm based in Abu Dhabi, UAE
 *   ✉️  You can contact me at [mohammad.bloushi@outlook.com](mailto:mohammad.bloushi@outlook.com)